Part of the Oxford Instruments Group

 Insights

-Tailored Waveform Biasing (TWB) is revolutionising semiconductor manufacturing by enabling precise ion energy control.
-Oxford Instruments and Quantemol are collaborating on an Innovate UK-supported project to explore TWB’s applications in next-generation fabrication processes like Atomic Layer Etching (ALE), with a focus on improving energy efficiency and minimising material waste.
+Tailored waveform biasing (TWB) is revolutionising semiconductor manufacturing by enabling precise ion energy control.
+Oxford Instruments and Quantemol are collaborating on an Innovate UK-supported project to explore TWB’s applications in next-generation fabrication processes like atomic layer etching (ALE), with a focus on improving energy efficiency and minimising material waste.

 SiC: Not a one trick power pony